syncfusion-content/javascript-docs/js/Button/Icons.md

 ---
 layout: post
-title: Icons support in JavaScript Button Control | Syncfusion
+title: JavaScript Icons Library | Syncfusion
-description: Learn here all about icons support in Syncfusion Essential JavaScript Button Control, its elements, and more.
+description: Learn here all about introduction of Syncfusion Essential JavaScript Icons Library, its elements, and more.
 platform: js
 control: Button
 documentation: ug
 api : /api/js/ejbutton
 ---

-# Icons support in JavaScript Button
+# JavaScript Icons Library

 The **Essential Studio for JavaScript** provide icons library that contains the number of in-built icons that can be applied for CSS class names to elements and refer “ej.widgets.all.core.min.css” file.
 Use the following syntax to apply class names.